mdn/content/files/en-us/web/api/file_system_access_api/index.md

 - {{domxref("FileSystemDirectoryHandle")}}
   - : provides a handle to a file system directory.
 - {{domxref("FileSystemSyncAccessHandle")}}
-  - : Provides a synchronous handle to a file system entry.
+  - : Provides a synchronous handle to a file system entry, which operates in-place on a single file on disk.
 The synchronous nature of the file reads and writes allows for higher performance for critical methods in contexts where asynchronous operations come with high overhead, e.g., [WebAssembly](/en-US/docs/WebAssembly).
 This class is only accessible inside dedicated [Web Workers](/en-US/docs/Web/API/Web_Workers_API) for files within the [origin private file system](https://fs.spec.whatwg.org/#origin-private-file-system).
 - {{domxref("FileSystemWritableFileStream")}}
   - : is a {{domxref('WritableStream')}} object with additional convenience methods, which operates on a single file on disk.